Conductor – Choirs and Associate Professor

 Work E-mail: lewashko@uOttawa.ca

-Laurence Ewashko recently received tenure as an Associate Professor at the University of Ottawa where he teaches choral techniques, conducts two choirs, teaches vocal repertoire and has a private voice studio.
-He has held the position of Music Director for the Cantata Singers of Ottawa from 1988 to 2005 and has been engaged as Chorus Master for Opera Lyra Ottawa since 1988.
+Laurence Ewashko is as an Associate Professor at the University of Ottawa where he teaches choral techniques, conducts two choirs, teaches Art Song Interpretation and has a private voice studio.
+He held the position of Artistic Director for the Cantata Singers of Ottawa from 1988 to 2005 and had been engaged as Chorus Master for Opera Lyra Ottawa since 1988 to 2015.
 He has also recorded recitals as baritone soloist for CBC/SRC and is in much demand as choral clinician, vocal coach, conductor, consultant, guest lecturer and adjudicator.
-In May of 2003 he was heard in recital singing Schubert's Die Winterreise in Vienna and Ottawa.
-He has taught voice privately in both Austria and Canada since 19 85 and was invited to teach at both the University of Ottawa and McGill University in 2002.
+In November of 2015 he he was the baritone soloist for Brahms Requiem condcuted by Jamie Loback.
+He prepared the chorus for an Analekta recording of Ana Sokolovic’ Golden Slumbers Kiss your Eyes with the National Arts Centre Orchestra under the direction of Alexander Shelley.
+He has taught voice privately in both Austria, Italy and Canada since 1985 and has lectured at McGill and the Ukrainian Catholic University, L’viv, Ukraine.

-A graduate of the University of Ottawa, Laurence completed six years of post graduate studies in Vienna, Austria where, thanks to the generous assistance of the Canada Council, he graduated from two programs; the first in choral conducting at the Vienna University and then Lied and Oratorio at the Vienna Conservatory.
+A graduate of the University of Ottawa, Laurence completed six years of post graduate studies in Vienna, Austria where, thanks to the generous assistance of the Canada Council of the Arts, he completed two programs; the first in choral conducting at the Vienna University and then Lied and Oratorio at the Vienna Conservatory.
 He has also studied at the Gliere Music Academy in Kyiv, Ukraine and with Helmuth Rilling in Stuttgart, Germany.

 From 1986 to 1988 he was employed to conduct the Vienna Choir Boys, touring with them throughout Western Europe and North America.
-During his sabbatical in 1998, he was invited to return for a tour of Mexico and the United States.
+During his sabbatical in 1998, he was invited to return to conduct a tour of Mexico and the United States celebrating their 500th anniversary.
 Highlights include his Carnegie Hall debut and a special appearance on the Late Night Show with David Letterman.

 Through his extensive involvement with professional and amateur choirs and orchestras throughout Canada and Europe, Laurence Ewashko continues to contribute significantly to the quality and appreciation of choral music in Canada and abroad.